Keetchup/PointlesslyGated/README.md

 # Pointlessly Gated
 ## Info
 Poitnlessly Gated is a mod which separates vanilla Minecraft progression into several game stages.
 Most of the progression is documented through in-game advancements.
+First advancements appear after crafting first stone tools.
 For the best experience play with "/gamerule doLimitedCrafting true".
 ## Stages
 1. Leather armor and stone tools
 2. Chainmail armor and stone tools